 How Aging causes Yellow Semen

 Older men usually produce lower ejaculate volume.
-As a result, aging is one of the common causes of yellow semen and yellow sperm.
+As a result, aging is one of the common causes of yellowish ejaculate.

 The more you grow old, the higher the chances of constantly producing yellowish semen.
 But men may not notice this since the change in semen color due to aging is a gradual process.

 Older men also tend to have less frequent sex.
 Semen usually becomes more whitish and less thick the more frequently a guy ejaculates.
 Yellow sperm due to aging, however, does not mean the man can’t make a woman pregnant.
 It’s just a change in semen color!